 During the passivating contact workshop in Eindhoven earlier this year more than 80 people enjoyed several in-depth presentations and discussions on this hot topic in crystalline silicon PV research.
-Since the PV conference low season / summer break is about to start now, this is a great time to look back at the workshop!
+Since the PV conference low season / summer break has started now, this is a great time to look back at the workshop!
 First of all, let’s have look at the various types of responses that were handed in by the attendants after having participated in the workshop to give you an idea of the audience and their general opinion about the workshop.

 Responses to the workshop: